 Paula became the first Director of Scholarship Programs at the Ammon Foundation in January 2018.
-During her time, she has created the blueprints for the Ammon Recovery Scholars, the Recover Out-Loud Leadership Academy, and the Community Engagement Initiative.
-She also was instrumental in helping draft the Core Value Partnership Initiative.
+During her time with the Foundation, she created the blueprints for the Ammon Recovery Scholars Program, the Recover Out Loud Leadership Summit and the Community Engagement Initiative.

 A native of New Jersey, with Puerto Rican roots, she has served as a counselor, mentor, advisor, and administrator tackling some of the most pressing issues of social justice in the community for over 25 years.
 Her experience has been primarily in non-profit organizations and higher education.